JohnDuncanScott/example-rest-service/README.md

 * Info
   * Check cart shows items added from other screens
   * Check cart shows Name, Individual price and Quantity of package
-  * Check message is shown if no items are present in cart
+  * Check message is shown if no items are present in cart ("Nothing in basket")
   * Check Total displays correct value
 * Navigation
   * Check pressing Basket button does not cause a log error (can't navigate to same page)